Denver: Culture

-Denver has one of the country's largest populations of Mexican Americans and hosts four large Mexican American celebrations: Cinco de Mayo (with over 500,000 attendees), in May; El Grito de la Independencia, in September; the annual Lowrider show, and the Dia De Los Muertos art shows/events in North Denver's Highland neighborhood, and the Lincoln Park neighborhood in the original section of West Denver.
+Denver has one of the country's largest populations of Mexican Americans and hosts four large Mexican-American celebrations: Cinco de Mayo (with over 500,000 attendees), in May; El Grito de la Independencia, in September; the annual Lowrider show, and the Dia De Los Muertos art shows/events in North Denver's Highland neighborhood, and the Lincoln Park neighborhood in the original section of West Denver.

-Denver is also famous for its dedication to New Mexican cuisine and the chile.
+Denver is known for its dedication to New Mexican cuisine and the Chile.
 It is best known for its green and red chile sauce, Colorado burrito, Southwest (Denver) omelette, breakfast burrito, empanadas, chiles rellenos, and tamales.
-Denver is also well known for other types of food such as Rocky Mountain oysters, rainbow trout, and the Denver sandwich.
+Denver is also known for other types of food such as Rocky Mountain oysters, rainbow trout, and the Denver sandwich.

 The Dragon Boat Festival in July, Moon Festival in September and Chinese New Year are annual events in Denver for the Chinese and Asian-American communities.
 Chinese hot pot (huo guo) and Korean BBQ restaurants have been growing in popularity.
 The Denver area has two Chinese newspapers, the Chinese American Post and the Colorado Chinese News.
 A Korean Newspaper, the "Colorado Times News" is also based in Denver.

-Denver has long been a place tolerant of the Lesbian, Gay, Bisexual, Transgender, and Queer (LGBTQ) community.
+Denver has long been a place tolerant of the LGBTQ (lesbian, gay, bisexual, transgender, and queer) community.
 Many gay bars can be found on Colfax Avenue and on South Broadway.
 Every June, Denver hosts the annual Denver PrideFest in Civic Center Park, the largest LGBTQ Pride festival in the Rocky Mountain region.

-Denver is the setting for The Bill Engvall Show, Tim Allen's Last Man Standing and the 18th season of MTV's The Real World.
+Denver is the setting for The Bill Engvall Show, Tim Allen's Last Man Standing, and the 18th season of MTV's The Real World.
 It was also the setting for the prime time drama Dynasty from 1981 to 1989 (although the show was mostly filmed in Los Angeles).
 From 1998 to 2002 the city's Alameda East Veterinary Hospital was home to the Animal Planet series Emergency Vets, which spun off three documentary specials and the current Animal Planet series E-Vet Interns.
 The city is also the setting for the Disney Channel sitcom Good Luck Charlie.